0xdefaceme/whitepaper/README.md

 > hence built my own blockchain in Golang, ipfs-converter.com,
 > mycollectibles.io, gave workshops to refugees, backpacked China and learned
 > to play the piano.
 I deeply care about the future of the web, security,
 > decentralization, open source and permission-less innovation.
-Continuing
+Working on
-> being able to work on 0xdeface protocol would be a dream come true.
+> 0xdeface protocol would be a dream come true.

 For inquiries email: tim@0xdeface.me or meet me over a delicious Sterni anywhere in Berlin.

-[To do: Put references from others here]
+## Monetization

+We're big fans of projects like Uniswap [12].
+Uniswap is an Ethereum Foundation grant recipient.
+It doesn't require a token and comes with no artificially added cost for users.
+That's awesome!
+We worry though that without at least a minimum viable business model Uniswap will eventually face funding problems.

+We hence propose the following to maintain and develop 0xdeface protocol: A small fee (approx. 5%) of every bounty paid out from 0xdeface's negotiator.
+As this fee would be trivially forked out of the protocol, we make it optional.

 ## Conclusion

 We propose 0xdeface protocol, a standard to fairly settle Ethereum smart contracts in case of vulnerabilities and a path towards making contract attacking a worthwhile occupation and a positive-sum game.

-[TODO, write a bit more]

 ## Footnotes